Rate Watch

 Our rate history data begins in December 2025 and grows every day.
 This proprietary dataset tracks rates by credit score tier (760+, 740-759, 700-719) for a standard purchase scenario: $400,000 loan amount, 75% LTV, single-family residence.

 Market commentary is for informational purposes only and does not constitute financial advice.
-Rates shown are wholesale par rates (zero discount points) and are subject to change without notice.
+Rates shown are par rates (zero discount points) and are subject to change without notice.
 Actual rates depend on individual borrower qualifications including credit score, loan amount, property type, and occupancy.
 National average data sourced from Freddie Mac Primary Mortgage Market Survey via FRED (Federal Reserve Economic Data).
 This product uses the FRED API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
 NetRate Mortgage LLC NMLS #1111861.
 Equal Housing Lender.